nfan17/opencvCamLibTesting/README.md

 # Usage
 - To use the camera, either press "i" to input sequences of instructions or "esc" to exit.
 - You will have to toggle between screens to select input or exit in your camera screen, and to type input
+- Make sure you update your path to be your current active directory where you are running the program (see comments in code)

 # Functionalities tested:
 - Take picture (c)